BillyDM/awesome-audio-dsp/README.md

 - [`Ninjas 2`] - Sample slicer and player.
 - [`Mika Micro`] - A nice and simple synthesizer with a clean design.
 - [`Synth2`] - A recreation of the classic Synth1 virtual synth.
 (Still a work in progress).
+- [`py-modular`] - A modular and experimental programming environment with basic DSP routines in python.
 ### Audio FX
 - [`Wolf Shaper`] - Good quality waveshaper with support for unlimited nodes.
 - [`Mverb`] - Nice-sounding plate reverb.